 - Don’t lift tacked down carpet without professional help.
 Lifting the carpets incorrectly could promote shrinkage or backing deterioration.

-Nine Steps If You Have Water In Your Home
+8 Steps – If You Have Water In Your Home

 1: Stop the Source.

-Turn off main valve to the whole house if need be.
+Turn off the main valve to the whole house if need be.
 Don’t know where or how?
 Now is the time to learn.
 Ask a spouse, plumber, the handyman neighbor, whoever.
 It will save you a lot of grief later.
-A few minutes saved may make gallons of water difference and subsequently the time it takes to clean it up.
+Even a few minutes saved may make gallons of water difference and subsequently cut down on the time it takes to clean the water up.

 2: Check the SAFETY.